Government Advertising Campaigns

 The campaign aims to raise awareness about littering and prompt the right behaviour – that is, taking rubbish with you or putting it in the bin.

-The latest Don’t be a Tosser! campaign builds on the original Hey Tosser! approach of calling people out as tossers and shifts the conversation to individuals taking responsibility for their own actions.
+The latest evolution of the campaign is Don’t be a Tosser! which builds on the original Hey Tosser! approach of calling people out as tossers and shifts the conversation to individuals taking responsibility for their own actions to 'put your rubbish in the bin'.

-For more information about the campaign and other litter prevention activities in NSW visit the Don’t Be A Tosser website.
+For more information about the campaign visit Don’t Be A Tosser.

 SafeWork NSW | Safety Starts With You